fatso83/casio-wmp1/README.md

 ### How to Use the WebUSB App

-1. **Open the web application**: Open `casio-wmp-manager.html` in a modern web browser (Chrome, Edge, or Opera - WebUSB is not supported in Firefox or Safari)
+1. **Open the web application**: Spin up a local web server (see below) and access `/casio-wmp-manager.html` in a modern web browser (Chrome, Edge, or Opera - WebUSB is not supported in Firefox or Safari)

 2. **Connect your watch**:
    - Connect your Casio WMP-1 to your computer via USB